David G. Martin

 -

-Modelling of social behavior with agent-based systems
+Modelling social behaviors with agent-based systems

 Focusing on human residential dynamics in the United States, we use statistical mechanics and machine learning to verify that residential distributions evolve slowly and locally, establishing that a hydrodynamic approach is viable.
 We then construct a generic hydrodynamic model for social-driven motility which relies on a microscopic utility function ruling agents' moves.
 Closing the loop, we deduce this utility function by analyzing the results of sociological surveys.
 Plugging it into our hydrodynamic evolution, we obtain a theory encompassing explicitly the link between microscopic motives and macroscopic behaviors.
 We use it to illustrate how trends in sociological surveys can explain trends observed in racial segregation.Publications :